Shopify/mobile-buy-sdk-android/README.md

   PayHelper.handleWalletResponse(requestCode, resultCode, data, new PayHelper.WalletResponseHandler() {

     @Override public void onMaskedWallet(MaskedWallet maskedWallet) {
-      // called when user made changes to Masked Wallet inforamtion
+      // called when user made changes to Masked Wallet information
       // like shipping address that requires to update checkout to request new shipping rates

       updateMaskedWallet(maskedWallet);